jfcostello/meeting-transcriber/readme.md

 - `batch_size`: The batch size for processing.
 Set to "auto" or specify an integer.
 - `use_fp16`: Whether to use FP16 precision.
 Options are "auto", true, or false.
 - `segment_length`: The length of audio segments to process.
 Set to "auto" or specify an integer (in seconds).

+#### Faster Whisper Settings

+- `model`: The Faster Whisper model to use for transcription.
+Options include "tiny", "base", "small", "medium", and "large".
+- `device`: The device to use for processing.
+Options are "auto", "cpu", or "cuda".
+- `compute_type`: The compute type for processing.
+Options are "float16", "int8_float16", or "int8".
+- `beam_size`: The beam size for transcription.

 ### LLM Settings